Undergraduate - Human Resources – Bachelor’s Degree Program (BA)

 Human Resources Degree Courses

 The bachelor degree in human resources includes classes that focus on staffing, employment law, and HR in a global setting.
-You’ll explore human resources trends and management techniques, gaining an applied skillset through courses, like:
+You’ll explore human resources trends and management techniques, gaining an applied skillset through courses, such as:

 - Human Resource Management